Editing the Scholia to Euripides

 This project involves research for a new and more complete edition of the scholia to Euripides.
 Scholia are annotations written in the margins and between the lines of medieval manuscripts of classical authors.
 In the scholia we find filtered through many generations of reuse parts of ancient scholarly discussions of problems of text and literary interpretation; we also find explanations of rare and difficult words and expressions and other comments intended for use in the schools of antiquity and the middle ages.

-Qualifications: The research apprentice for these tasks should have basic to advanced knowledge of ancient Greek (preferably, at least 4 semesters) and be willing to receive instruction in medieval palaeography and, if necessary, to learn to type polytonic Greek.
+Qualifications: The research apprentice for these tasks should have intermediate to advanced knowledge of ancient Greek (preferably, at least 4 semesters) and be willing to receive instruction in medieval palaeography and, if necessary, to learn to type polytonic Greek.
 All training and all work for both tasks can be carried out on any internet-connected computer, and in-person meetings are not necessarily involved.

 Hours: 3-5 hrs